nylas/nylas-mail/docs/WritingSpecs.md

 ### Running Specs

-You can run your package specs from `Developer > Run Package Specs...`.
+You can run your package specs from `Developer > Run Plugin Specs...`.
 Once you've opened the spec window, you can see output and re-run your specs by clicking `Reload Specs`.

 ### Writing Specs